-The IHSAA Executive staff or Board of Directors may approve or deny varsity competition if circumstances warrant.
+If any of the documents are not addressed, an explanation must be provided.
+The IHSAA Executive staff or Board of Directors may approve or deny varsity competition.

 Parents, students or schools that provide false or misleading information will be subject to Rule 15-6.